dgrudenic/angular-office-addin/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng serve --ssl --ssl-key ./certs/server.key --ssl-cert ./certs/server.crt --port 3000` for a dev server.
+Since this is office-js angular if you want to see something you need to put manifest/angular-add-in-manifest.xml file into appropriate place based if you are on Windows or Mac follow the instructions here: [Sideload Office Add-ins for testing](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins).

 ## Code scaffolding